Toddlers' physical developmental milestones

 - For kicking, show her how to use her feet instead of hands to roll a ball back and forth between the two of you.

 - For catching, have her roll it up a small incline to catch on the way down.

 Pushing and pulling (12 to 18 months)

+Once your child's a confident walker, he'll discover the joy of dragging or pushing toys along.
+And all the while he'll improve his coordination, since he'll be walking forward while occasionally looking back.
 So offer him some pull or push toys to play with, or make your own by attaching a string to a toy car (make sure to supervise or limit the length of the cord to 12 inches to avoid a strangulation hazard).

 Squatting (12 to 18 months)